-With all of this in mind, you should be able to ensure that your security cameras are indeed secure.
+With all of this in mind, you should be able to ensure that your security cameras (perhaps those you use to watch your babysitter) are indeed secure.
 But what about the future?
 How do you keep things secure going forward?

 First and foremost, you need to ensure that devices are regularly updated.
 Whether this is firmware for the IP cameras, or the client software on your PC or smartphone, when updates are available, you should endeavor to install these at the earliest opportunity in order to keep your IP cameras secure.